osu-cs493-sp22/final-project-team-30/README.md

 ###  Submissions

+'''
 // An object representing information about a single student submission for an Assignment.
 {
   // ID of the Assignment to which the Submission corresponds.
 Exact type/format will depend on your implementation but will likely be either an integer or a string.
-  assignmentId: string
+  assignmentId: string,

   // ID of the Student who created the submission.
-Exact type/format will depend on your implementation but will likely be either an integer or a string. studentId:string
+Exact type/format will depend on your implementation but will likely be either an integer or a string.
+  studentId: string,

   // Date and time Submission was made.
 Should be in ISO 8601 format.
-  timestamp: string
+  timestamp: string,

   // The grade, in points, assigned to the student for this sumbission, if one is assigned.
 Should not be accepted during submission creation, only via update.
-  grade: number
+  grade: number,

   // When the Submission is being created, this will be the binary data contained in the submitted file.
 When Submission information is being returned from the API, this will contain the URL from which the file can be downloaded.
   file: string